 Mechanics and other technicians whose job classification is within the bargaining unit represented by the International Association of Machinists ("IAM") union participate in the IAM defined benefit pension plan, a cost-sharing multiple-employer retirement plan administered by the union to provide retirement and survivor benefits to participating employees.
-As of September 30, 2020, 149 of the Authority's employees were covered under this plan.
+As of September 30, 2021, 140 of the Authority's employees were covered under this plan.
 The plan documents for the IAM National Pension Fund establish the authority for participant eligibility, contribution requirements, vesting eligibility and benefit provisions.
-The plan issues an available financial report which may be obtained by writing to IAM National Pension Fund at 99 M Street, SE, Suite 600, Washington, D.C 20003.
+The plan issues does not issue a publicly available financial report.